 Preventing the itch is the main goal of treatment.
 Do not scratch or rub the rash.
 Applying cold compresses and creams or ointments is helpful.
 It is important to avoid all irritants that aggravate your condition.
 If a food is identified as the cause, eliminate it from your diet.

-Corticosteroid and other anti-inflammatory creams that are applied to the skin are most effective in treating the rash.
-Antihistamines are often recommended to help relieve the itchiness.
-In severe cases, oral corticosteroids are also prescribed.
+Corticosteroid and other anti-inflammatory creams such as pimecrolimus, tacrolimus and crisaborole that are applied to the skin are most effective in treating the rash.
+Antihistamines are often recommended to help relieve the itchiness even though they often have limited effectiveness.
+In severe cases, a regular injectable biologic medication called dupilumab may be helpful, and oral corticosteroids or other stronger immunosuppressants can also be prescribed for severe disease.
 If a skin staph infection is suspected to be a trigger for an eczema flare-up, antibiotics are often recommended.

 When certain substances come into contact with your skin, they may cause a rash called contact dermatitis.
 There are two kinds of contact dermatitis: irritant and allergic.